 If you have the opportunity to stay here, I would recommend it.
-Not for the accommodations—I have to admit that I have never seen the inside of one of the rooms—but because it is just such an amazing place.
+Not just for the accommodation but because it is just such an amazing place.

 Since we had opted for the more economical Millennium Maxwell Hotel, we decided to head to Opryland to have dinner.
 We happened to be at the Hermitage when we made this decision, but if you are downtown you will need to take Rte.
 65 north to Briley Parkway.
 It is all very well-marked, so don’t worry about finding it.
 The actual entrance to Opryland is on McGavock Parkway and again, with all the signs and lights, it is hard to miss.